 The best independent guide to the Algarve

-Related articles: Alvor guide
+Related articles: Alvor introduction

 The remainder of this article will explain in detail traveling from Faro airport to Alvor by public transport.